 16 Henrietta Street, Covent Garden

-Chef Gregory Marchand’s Parisian neo-bistro Frenchie is one of the hottest reservations in the French capital, so we were understandably excited when he crossed the Channel in February.
+Chef Gregory Marchand’s Parisian neo-bistro Frenchie is one of the hottest reservations in the French capital, so we were understandably excited when he crossed the Channel last February.
 The menu is inspired by Gregory’s international culinary experience and the stripped-back decor oozes mid-century chic, brought into the modern day.